Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Introduction

 \section{Introduction}

-The open ocean carries acoustic and seismic signals from tectonic, biological, and anthropogenic sources that interact across spatial scales from regional to basin-wide and over timescales from seconds to decades.
-Natural hazards such as earthquakes, submarine landslides, and volcanic eruptions reshape the seafloor and, in some cases, generate tsunamis that affect distant coastlines \citep[e.g.,][]{carvajal2022worldwide, harbitz2006mechanisms, kanamori1972mechanism, omira2022global}, with cascading effects on benthic habitats and industrial infrastructure \citep[e.g.,][]{thomsen2021cascading, seike2013disturbance}.
-Biological and anthropogenic activities jointly modulate the marine acoustic environment.
-Whales and other megafauna communicate using low-frequency acoustics, while expanding shipping traffic, offshore wind farms, and seabed infrastructure impose persistent acoustic and mechanical stress on ocean ecosystems \citep[e.g.,][]{roman2014whales, ryan2022oceanic, erbe2019effects, hildebrand2009anthropogenic, ryan2025audible}.
-Despite the scientific and societal importance of these phenomena, routine offshore observations remain sparse and episodic.
-Conventional ocean-bottom seismometers and hydrophones are costly to deploy, limited in spatial and temporal coverage, and typically restricted to short-term campaigns \citep{toomey2014cascadia, suetsugu2014broadband}, leaving hazards under-detected, biodiversity trends under-sampled, and anthropogenic impacts insufficiently quantified.
+The open ocean carries acoustic and seismic signals from tectonic, biological, and anthropogenic sources, spanning timescales from the seconds of a seismic arrival to the seasonal cycles of marine life.
+Natural hazards such as earthquakes, submarine landslides, and volcanic eruptions reshape the seafloor and can generate tsunamis that reach distant coastlines \citep[]{carvajal2022worldwide, harbitz2006mechanisms, kanamori1972mechanism, omira2022global}, with cascading effects on benthic habitats and industrial infrastructure.
+Whales and other megafauna communicate using low-frequency sound, while expanding shipping traffic, offshore wind farms, and seabed infrastructure impose persistent acoustic noise in the same waters \citep[]{roman2014whales, ryan2022oceanic, hildebrand2009anthropogenic, ryan2025audible}.
+Despite the scientific and societal importance of these processes, routine offshore observations remain sparse and episodic.
+Conventional ocean-bottom seismometers and hydrophones are costly to deploy, limited in spatial and temporal coverage, and typically restricted to short-term campaigns \citep{toomey2014cascadia, suetsugu2014broadband}, leaving hazards under-detected, biodiversity trends under-sampled, and anthropogenic impacts under-quantified.